-- 9. Such notice shall be accompanied by: - a) the Charge; - b) a copy of the report from the Investigations Panel to the Professional Conduct Committee; - c) a copy of any written statement or other document or plan that the Case Presenter intends to adduce in evidence at the hearing; and - d) the name of any witness whom the Case Presenter intends to call in person at the hearing, including any expert witness, and a summary of what that witness is expected to say.
+9. Such notice shall be accompanied by:

+- a) the Charge; - b) a copy of the Investigations Panel's report as drafted by the case presenter to the Professional Conduct Committee; - c) a copy of any written statement or other document or plan that the Case Presenter intends to adduce in evidence at the hearing; and - d) the name of any witness whom the Case Presenter intends to call in person at the hearing, including any expert witness, and a summary of what that witness is expected to say.